harnonlabs/core-services.en/help/interface/cookies-first-party.md

 3. [Update Implementation Code](#update) (see below).

-### Maintenance and Renewals
+### Maintenance and renewals

-SSL certificates expire each year, meaning Adobe must purchase a new certificate for each implementation on a yearly basis.
-All supported users within your organization receive an email notification each time an implementation is close to expiration.
-For Adobe to renew your hostname, one supported user must reply to the email from Adobe and indicate that you plan to continue using the expiring hostname for data collection.
-At that point, Adobe automatically purchases and installs a new certificate.
+Thirty days before your first-party certificate expires, Adobe validates whether the CNAME is still valid and in use.
+If so, Adobe assumes that you want to continue using the service and automatically renews the certificate on your behalf.

+At this time, if the CNAME has been removed and is no longer valid, Adobe does not renew the certificate and the entry in our system is marked for removal.
+If the CNAME has been removed, Adobe knows that tracking has not been happening using that URL, and is thus safe to remove.

-### Frequently Asked Questions
+### Frequently asked questions

 |Question|Answer|
 |---|---|